Boeing to curb overtime for U.S. salaried workers to reduce costs

 "This new policy is another step in the company's efforts to improve our affordability and competitiveness so that we can better position ourselves to grow sales to customers," spokesman Chaz Bickers said in an email.

-Boeing is under intense pressure to win sales over rival Airbus (AIR.PA), as airlines have slowed buying new jetliners.
+Boeing is under intense pressure to win sales over rival Airbus, as airlines have slowed buying new jetliners.
 Weak sales, particularly of twin-aisle jetliners, may make Boeing miss its target of selling about 740 plane sales this year, Boeing's chief executive said on Wednesday.

 The overtime memo told managers of U.S.-based exempt salaried employees that they should arrange staffing to reduce the use of overtime through such measures as sharing work across similar teams, training employees or using flexible schedules.